Straighten Teeth at Home With Clear Aligners – Does it Really Work?

 Here’s how the procedure works

-• Simply fill in our online assessment form and an experienced dentist will review your case to see if you’re a suitable candidate for clear aligners.
+• Simply fill out an online assessment form and an experienced dentist will review your case to see if you’re a suitable candidate for clear aligners.

 • Once approved you can order an impression kit.

-• Having sent off your completed impression moulds to our dental lab, you will receive a 3D simulation of your predicted smile results so you can view your new smile before starting treatment.
+• Having sent off your completed impression moulds to a dental lab, you will receive a 3D simulation of your predicted smile results so you can view your new smile before starting treatment.

-• Once you’re happy, we’ll post your custom made aligners direct to your door and you’re good to go.
+• Once you’re happy, we’ll post your custom-made aligners directly to your door and you’re good to go.

-Who is the ideal candidate for teeth straightening with Straight My Teeth?
+Who is the ideal candidate for at-home teeth straightening?

-Clear aligners typically address the visible teeth in your smile line so they’re ideal for people looking to correct misalignments in this area without incurring the cost and time needed with other braces options.
+Clear aligners typically address the visible teeth in your smile line so they’re ideal for people looking to correct mild to moderate misalignments in this area without incurring the cost and time needed with other braces options.

-This is what makes an ideal candidate for SMT aligners:
+This is what makes an ideal candidate for clear aligners:

 • You are 14 years of age or older